cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 flow above and security properties (KCI resistance and forward secrecy) outlined in {{security-considerations}}.
 Note that such an instantiation is not quantum-safe unless the OPRF is quantum-safe.
-However, an OPAQUE instantiation where the AKE is quantum-safe, but the OPRF is not, would still ensure the confidentiality of application data encrypted under session_key (or a key derived from it) with a quantum-safe encryption function.
+However, an OPAQUE instantiation where the AKE is quantum-safe, but the OPRF is not, would still ensure the confidentiality and integrity of application data encrypted under session_key (or a key derived from it) with a quantum-safe encryption function.

 ## HMQV Instantiation Sketch {#hmqv-sketch}